williammcintosh/8_Queens_GA/README.md

 # 8_Queens_GA

+## Purpose

+Hand-crafting a genetic algorithm from scratch to solve the classic [8 Queens problem ](https://en.wikipedia.org/wiki/Eight_queens_puzzle) was a very enjoyable experience and I left with a deep intuition of how the algorithm works with the ability to know how to apply this to any practial application.
+More than merely understand the nuances of the algorithm I more importantly learned how to approach problems with creative problem solving and was given a new toolset to work with.

 ## The Board

 The board and the “Clashes” are the best value from all iterations / generations.
 The board simply displays what that configuration would look like if the queens were placed on a board.